Loving all people -- even foreigners

 "All are precious in His sight."

-Sadly, loving foreigners is something God's people have not always done well.
+Sadly, God's people have not always been good at loving foreigners.
 Jonah, for instance, stubbornly refused to love the foreign Ninevites.
 In the late 1700s, church leaders told aspiring missionary William Carey not to be concerned about people who had never heard the Gospel.
 That, they said, was God's concern, not ours.

 Such cavalier disregard for other peoples signals a failure to embrace Deuteronomy 10:19 fully.
 Since that verse does reflect God's love for all people groups, is it not incumbent upon us to embrace the passion of God's heart by truly loving foreigners?